Quantum spins and hybridization in artificially-constructed chains of magnetic adatoms on a superconductor

 This is further illustrated in the schematic level diagram shown in Fig.\,\ref{Fig:figure3}f, which emphasizes the effects of RKKY coupling and hybridization by showing the states of the uncoupled dimer on the left and of the coupled dimer on the right.
 In the ground state of the uncoupled dimer, both adatoms are in the $(Q=3,S_\mathrm{eff}=\frac{1}{2})$ state.
 Exciting the $\alpha$ or $\beta$ resonance of one of the adatoms excites it into $(Q=2,S_\mathrm{eff}=1)$ states.
 When only one of the two adatoms is excited, there are two degenerate states of the uncoupled dimer, which are split in the coupled dimer by the YSR hybridization.
 Such a splitting does not exist for states in which both adatoms are in the same state, resulting in a nondegenerate configuration.
 In addition to the splittings, there is a downward shift of the energies of the coupled dimer due to the RKKY interaction.
-This shift tends to be larger for larger $S_\mathrm{eff}$.
+This shift is larger for larger $S_\mathrm{eff}$.
 Thus, as illustrated in Fig.\,\ref{Fig:figure3}f, the ground state of the coupled dimer can emerge from an excited state of the uncoupled dimer, consistent with our observation of a quantum phase transition of the $\alpha$ resonance from the monomer to the dimer.

-The gain in RKKY energy is a consequence of the quantum nature of the adatom spins and has no analog in classical-spin models (see also SM \cite{SM}).
-In a quantum model, screening the adatom spin changes its state.
+The essential difference between models of classical and quantum spins is that in quantum models, the quantum phase transitions are associated with Kondo-like screening of the adatom spin.
+Thus, binding a quasiparticle changes the spin state of the adatom only in a quantum model (see also Supplementary Note 1).
 For instance, when screening a spin-$\frac{1}{2}$ impurity, it forms a singlet with the quasiparticle spin and no longer points in a preferred direction.
 This contrasts with classical-spin models, in which the impurity spin remains aligned along a certain direction, merely binding a quasiparticle with antiparallel spin.

-\subsubsection{Trimer}
+\subsection{Trimer}